How much does CU Boulder cost?

 - View our Example Cost of Attendance (COA) to see common examples.

-There are 2 major factors determine your financial aid award eligibility.
+There are two major factors determine your financial aid award eligibility.

 We carefully estimate what a student will pay to go to college for one year including both costs billed by CU and estimated personal expenses.
 View COA estimate examples.

 SAI is a formula used to calculate a family's ability to pay for college.